NatronGitHub/Natron/Documentation/source/guide/getstarted-environment.rst

 .. image:: _images/curve_editor_01.png
  :width: 600px

-This panel allows to edit graphically the changes intime of the parameters of the nodes (these are the same as the numerical values shown in the Properties editor).
+This panel allows one to graphically edit the changes in-time of the parameters of the nodes (these are the same as the numerical values shown in the Properties editor).

 The Dopesheet
 ################
 .. image:: _images/dopesheet_01.png
  :width: 600px

-This panel allows to quickly edit the timing of the animations but without access to the actual values.
+This panel allows one to quickly edit the timing of the animations but without access to the actual values.
 Each little box correspond to a keyframe set on a parameter from one the nodes.

 The File Browser
 ################
 .. image:: _images/compositing-Read_node02.png
  :width: 600px

-This panel allows to choose where to write / read an image to/from the disk.
-It is opened from the properties of a read/write node
+This panel allows one to choose where to write or read an image to/from the disk.
+It is opened from the properties of a read or write node

 See :doc:`The File Browser <getstarted-environment-fileselect>` section for more informations.